luciebinder/ws-openness-2025/content/4_additional/quick_tutorial_ws.md

 ![Image of the built website.](../../static/new-website.png)

-2. Add the path to your newly created file within the structure of the table of contents.
+2\.
+Add the path to your newly created file within the structure of the table of contents.
+All paths must be specified relative to the _toc.yml file, which is located in the lecture folder.

 In the example below, the file is added as a subsection (listed under "sections") of the chapter "intro-content":

 ![Image of the edited toc file.](../../static/edit-toc.png)